juliasophieg/CountryPedia-2.0/README.md

 # CountryPedia-2.0
-Remake of my first JavaScript project that was written in Vanilla js.
-This time I'm building it in React.
+React remake of my first JavaScript project that was written in Vanilla js.
+Now with some new features and updated styling ✨.

 The project is built using an API consisting of information about 250 countries.
 So fasten your seatbelts and get ready for a tour around the world!

+#### This is a work in progress, here's what's next:
+- Make Capital Quest game
+- Add counter for flag quiz (maybe add 3 strikes?)
+- Better loading
+- Add navigation on games page